LibraData Deposit Checklist

 - If your data files are already shared through another open repository, you do not have to also upload the files to LibraData.
 You can create a metadata-only dataset (no files attached) and include, as part of the dataset metadata, the URL and name of the repository where your files are.

 - To prepare your data files for uploading, consider converting your files to non-proprietary format, if possible.
-Read more about file formatting issues here: http://data.library.virginia.edu/data-management/plan/format-types/
+Read more about file types here: http://www.library.virginia.edu/libra/datasets/libradata-faq/#filetype

 Creating a New Dataset

 - Have the LibraData –Dataverse Guides web page open while you deposit your data: http://uvalib.github.io/dataverse-docs/

 - Log in to LibraData: https://dataverse.lib.virginia.edu/ with your UVA Netbadge account (the Institution Log in box on the right side). http://www.library.virginia.edu/libra/datasets/libradata-faq/#who